Archive for the ‘Uncategorized’ Category

 We had frozen drinks at Fat Tuesday.
 They had a whole wall of frozen drink mixers.
 I had a Rum Runner – 151 Rum, Banana, Blackberry and Tropical Punch with Pineapple Juice.
 Got a brain freeze.

 If you like drag queens, then you need to go to the show.
 Don’t look now but that one wants to talk to me.
 I said hi, then we went inside the bar portion of the place, we didn’t make the show.
 There were two bartenders who were serving a full bar like it was a walk in the park.
 They were fantastic as they waisted no moves mixing complex blender drinks.
 It was as if they were in a ballad and we were watching them dance around and make drinks.
 Oh, did I mention that this was a gay/transvestite bar?
+After this I went home and looked up some reviews for nutri ninja vs nutribullet, and decided to get the ninja so i could make drinks at home.

 These guys were great at the Hogs Breath Saloon.
 They played 60s folk music such as Simon and Garfunkel.